webplatform/docs/apis/audio-video/audio/index.md

 |Examples=
 }}
 {{Notes_Section
-|Notes====Remarks===
-Beginning with Internet Explorer 9, any audio or video content needs  the correct mime type set on the server, or the files won't play.
+|Notes=Beginning with Internet Explorer 9, any audio or video content needs  the correct mime type set on the server, or the files won't play.
 Internet Explorer 9 and  Internet Explorer 10 support MP3 audio, and  MP4 audio and video.
 WebM audio and video files can be supported by installing the WebM components from [http://go.microsoft.com/fwlink/p/?LinkID{{=}}218894 The WebM project].
 The following table shows the required settings for your web server to host these files correctly.
 {{{!}} class="wikitable"
 {{!}}-
 !Media file to serve